The railway came to Hungerford as a terminus station in 1847, and was extended west through the town in 1862.

 In the 1930s much watercress was despatched by Passenger train to various destinations.
 The extensive watercress beds at Ramsbury (14 acres run by John Wootton) sent their produce from Hungerford, as did the watercress beds near Shalbourne mill, which had been established in 1929.
 They grew varieties such as "Morning Dew" and "Mill Brand", and continued for over 40 years until the Shalbourne business closed in 1972.
 Other local beds at Oakhill, Bedwyn and Kintbury used their local stations.

 At the height of the season (late spring and early summer), watercress was picked throughout the day to keep up with demand, bundles were tied with raffia, then packed into in 7 lb chips, 28 lb flats, or 56 lb hampers, according to market requirements, and "Motorised vans" then took the loads to Hungerford station.
+A photo in the Photo Gallery shows piles of hampers and flats of watercress awaiting despatch.
 Watercress was sent for markets in Covent Garden, Birmingham, Manchester and South Wales.
 6-7 tons were sent each week through Hungerford alone.
 See "Watercress - an Interesting Railway Traffic", Great Western Railway Magazine, 1933.

 Goods Shed fire, 1936: